coherence-community/coherence-demo/README.md

 * OpenTracing Support

 You can run the application locally using `mvn exec:exec` or run on Kubernetes using the Coherence Operator.
-See the table of contents below for instructions on running the application.
+See the table of contents below for instructions.

 The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4, and a number of other frameworks.
 The UI interacts with Coherence using the REST API.